AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/integrating/integrating-campaign-classic.md

 1. Ensure that the security zone does not get overwritten by the respective setting in the `config-<server name>.xml` file.

-   * If the configuration file contains a separate security zone setting then change the `allowUserPassword` attribute to `true`.
+   * If the configuration file contains a separate security zone setting, then change the `allowUserPassword` attribute to `true`.

 1. If you want to change the Adobe Campaign Classic server port, replace `8080` with the desired port.